databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220602-async-insert.md

 `AsyncInsertQueue` is a global instance, so we better put it in the `SessionManager`.
 But the queue also needs `SessionManager` which is a circular dependency.
 Therefore, the `session_mgr` of `AsyncInsertQueue` must be `Arc<RwLock<Option<Arc<SessionManager>>>>`, not `Arc<SeesionManager>`.
 We need to modify the `AsyncInsertQueue` after `SessionManager` has been initialized.
 Maybe we should use `Weak` better here.

+The mothod arguments of `AsyncInsertQueue` is `Arc<Self>` because tokio runtime needs a static lifetime of task.

 # Configs

 - `enable_async_insert`: Enable the async insert mode int http protocol